ruzickap/ansible-raspberry-pi-os/README.md

 ## Preparation

+1. Connect mouse and keyboard to RPi
+1. Boot the RPi with using the USB stick with standard Raspberry OS with Desktop
-Insert the SD card to some Linux based OS and run as root:
+1. Put the SD card into RPi
+1. Run as root

 ```bash
 set -euxo pipefail